artiespeedy/Entropy-Analysis/README.md

-# markov-recog
+# entropy-analysis

-An in progress piece of software to preform handwriting recognition.
+Software to perform entropy analysis on data.

 ## Usage